-- (1) Beneficial ownership is determined in accordance with Rule 13d-3 of the Exchange Act and generally includes voting and investment power with respect to securities, subject to community property laws, where applicable. - (2) Except for Mr. Noble's stock options with respect to 960,000 shares of common stock, all stock options are granted pursuant to our 1996 Incentive Stock Option Plan and/or 2000 Employee Stock Option Plan. - (3) Includes 1,203,000 shares owned by Mr. Noble, 19,500 shares held in our 401(k) savings plan and 237,000 shares owned by Twenty Services, Inc. Mr. Noble beneficially owns 52% of Twenty Services, Inc. - (4) Of the 4,687,500 shares beneficially owned by Farm Bureau, 1,779,885 shares are on deposit in a voting trust which has a term of ten years ending on December 31, 2007.
+- (1) Beneficial ownership is determined in accordance with Rule 13d-3 of the Exchange Act and generally includes voting and investment power with respect to securities, subject to community property laws, where applicable. - (2) Except for Mr. Noble's stock options with respect to 960,000 shares of common stock, all stock options are granted pursuant to our 1996 Incentive Stock Option Plan and/or 2000 Employee Stock Option Plan. - (3) Includes 1,203,000 shares owned by Mr. Noble, 19,500 shares held in our 401(k) savings plan and 237,000 shares owned by Twenty Services, Inc.

+Mr. Noble beneficially owns 52% of Twenty Services, Inc. - (4) Of the 4,687,500 shares beneficially owned by Farm Bureau, 1,779,885 shares are on deposit in a voting trust which has a term of ten years ending on December 31, 2007.
 Under the terms of the voting trust, the voting trustees named therein control all voting rights attributable to the shares deposited in the voting trust, while Farm Bureau retains the economic rights to those shares.
 The voting trustees are David J. Noble, David S. Mulcahy and Debra J. Richardson, each of whom is a director or an executive officer of us.
 Each of the voting trustees disclaims any beneficial ownership with respect to these shares.
-Farm Bureau has a "right of first refusal" to maintain a 20% ownership interest on a fully diluted basis in certain circumstances, including in connection with this offering.
-If Farm Bureau exercises this right, the shares we issue to it will be shares that are offered pursuant to this prospectus rather than additional shares.
-If Farm Bureau exercises this right in full, it would purchase 3,658,990 of the shares offered hereby and would own 8,346,590 shares immediately after this offering.
-If the underwriters exercise their over-allotment option and Farm Bureau exercises its right of first refusal with respect to the over-allotment shares, Farm Bureau would own 8,907,590 shares immediately after this offering.
+Farm Bureau has a "right of first refusal" to maintain a 20% ownership interest in our issued and outstanding equity securities in certain circumstances, including in connection with this offering.